Stuck in the Loop: Understanding Rumination as a Childhood Survival Skill

 Shifting from Investigator to Director

-As an adult, this survival skill often turns into what I call a solving the crime loop.
+As an adult, this survival skill often turns into a well-worn loop of tying to solve the crime of the past.

 You might spend hours trying to find a logical reason why an abuser did what they did, convinced that if you just find the right why, you’ll finally be free.

-However, for the intellectual mind, this creates a significant trap for three reasons:
+However, this creates a significant trap for three reasons:

 Irrational Data: Abuse is fundamentally illogical.
-Trying to use logic to solve an irrational event is like trying to use a calculator to understand a painting; the tool simply doesn't match the data.
+Trying to use logic to solve an irrational event is never going to work.

 Missing Evidence: The answer you’re looking for usually lies with an abuser who is either unwilling or fundamentally unable to give it.
 You are searching for a key that doesn't exist.

-Pseudo-Safety: Ruminating feels productive like you’re working on it, but it actually keeps your nervous system in a state of high alert.
-It tricks your brain into thinking the threat is still happening right now.
+Pseudo-Safety: Ruminating feels productive, like you’re working on it, but by continuing to replay the events, you are living the trauma again and again.
+This keeps your nervous system in a state of high alert and your inner child in fear.

 Shifting to Managing the System